01101010110/MODWIN/README.md

 ## Step 5

 Once your WIM is mounted, you can access the apps, packages, and features installed on it.
 You may also remove any apps and packages you like, and enable / disable features.
 MODWIN also now has a built in database that will give you some information about what each item is and what it does when you hover over it.
-Right click on the item to pin it's knowledge base entry, to get a reference link that will take you to either the Microsoft Store Page for the item, or the Microsoft Learn Page for the iten.
+Right click on the item to pin it's knowledge base entry, to get a reference link that will take you to either the Microsoft Store Page for the item, or the Microsoft Learn Page for the item.

 Please note removing any of these apps, packages, or features may have unintended consequences in the future, so be certain you need to remove them before you do.
 The items that are green and yellow, as of this current version of Windows, wihen removed the ISO will still boot.
 The consequences have not been tested, only the ability to boot and open a webpage.